 Chances are, you’ve heard of flexible working.
 It’s also likely that you are working flexibly, perhaps without even realising it.

-This seminar will provide candid insights, both personal and professional, about what flexible working is, the numerous reasons why it’s being adopted, the challenges it presents, and how it can (and can’t) be achieved in the legal arena.
+This On Demand seminar provides candid insights, both personal and professional, about what flexible working is, the numerous reasons why it’s being adopted, the challenges it presents, and how it can (and can’t) be achieved in the legal arena.

 - Attain a better understanding of the definition of flexible working.